JerryLiu-96/Grays_Harbor_Storymap/README.md

 > Blockquotes are used to comment on the project.
 They will be removed in the final version of the README.md

-This project maps animated historical shoreline changes dating as far back as Holocene in Grays Harbor County, Washington.
+This project maps animated historical shoreline changes dating as far back as Holocene in Grays Harbor County and Pacific County, Washington as well as Tribes from Tokeland to Taholah.
 Currently only the section between the City of Westport and Tokeland is mapped.
 We also mapped the projected shoreline changes under different sea level rise scenarios.
 At this point, other factors that can contribute to shoreline changes like the co-seismic subsidence and tidal waves are not considered.

 > **Can we consider these factors as well?
 I think it would be difficult**